-If the base station is used stand-alone, no wired intercom system connected, it must be set in the 4-wire mode.
-The 2-wire mode requires a wired intercom system or appropriate load be connected to the intercom A or B XLRs.
+If the base station is used stand-alone with no wired intercom system connected, it must be set in the 4-wire mode.
+The 2-wire mode requires that a wired intercom system or appropriate load be connected to the intercom.
 If not loaded, a large gain increase will take place in the unload intercom channel which may be high enough to produce a loud "howling" sound.